PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 1. The **Active** button.
 It sets On or Off the `active <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObject.html#active__anchor>`_ property.

 2. The **Visible** button.
 It sets On or Off the `visible <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Visible.html#visible__anchor>`_ property.
-If this button is set On, the object will be rendered in the editor with certain transparency.
+If this button is set On, the object will be rendered in the editor with a certain transparency.

 3. The **Name** property.
 If it is selected, then the **Var Name** of the object will be used as `the name <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObject.html#name__anchor>`_ too.